cornerstone-consulting/INFIODocs/infio-docs.md

 - **Application and Database Code Compatibility Report**: A detailed report highlighting unsupported T-SQL features and multiple viable solutions to ensure code is Babelfish compliant.
 - **Data Migration Feasibility**: Assessment of the data migration process, ensuring minimal disruptions and successful transfer.
 - **Dependency Relationships**: A clear understanding of relationships across all database objects to ensure a smooth migration process.
+- **Schema conversion assessment report**: A database migration assessment report summarizes all of the schema conversion tasks which includes an executive summary, recommendations, including conversion of server objects, backup suggestions, and linked server changes.

 ---